 - Whole house fans shall not be used.

-- Ceiling fans, portable dehumidifiers, and air filters should be not be used within 20 feet of a
+- Also, ceiling fans, portable dehumidifiers, and air filters should be not be used within 20 feet of a monitor.

 - Fireplaces shall not be used during the testing period and the flue damper should be kept closed.

 - Dryers, range hoods, and bath exhaust fans can be used in moderation.

 - If the home has a radon mitigation system, it must be functional for at least 24 hours prior to and continuously during the testing period.